Overview

 (front - left to right): Kayla Rastgoo (of Norwalk), Gecelle de Guia (of Cerritos), Katherine Han ( Long Beach), Jessica Mediaz ( Whittier), Sarah Virgil ( Cypress) and Vivian Acevedo ( Anaheim).

-Katherine, Class of 2011
+Raynee, Class of 2013

 "I had a pretty remarkable experience at Connelly.
 I think it was the catalyst for my university acceptance.
 I owe the rest of my life decisions and career choice to that experience at Connelly."